What is a Distribution Channel?

 Companies develop various distribution strategies or channel strategies for their products and services, based on a variety of factors and potential steps in the distribution process or intermediaries.

-Types of Distribution Channels Explained
+Types of Distribution Channels Explained (with Examples)

 Channels of distribution can be sorted into two main categories: direct and indirect.

-Is one where a company sells directly to the end consumer.
+A direct distribution channel is where a company sells directly to the end consumer.
 For instance, an athletic apparel company who manufactures sports shoes and sells them through an e-commerce website or at their own retail store is employing a direct channel of distribution.
 Products go directly to the buyer with no intermediaries or intervening partners between them.

 Benefits of this approach